 In addition to fulfilling all requirements for their the first and second major master and doctoral degrees, RAs are required to take the core curriculum of the leading program and to participate in various activities including summer and winter camps and internships abroad.
 Consequently, RAs will be expected to possess a broad perspective of view and vision and abilities to discover and solve daunting issues, to make a plan(s) and to execute all.
 To complete our PLGS, RAs needs to fulfill requirements for the followings: 1) a completion of all requirements for one of the existing graduate programs that each RA belongs to and 2) a completion of all requirements for the leading program as described above.
 Upon the completion of their doctoral program, the completion of the leading program will be described on a diploma.

-1) The MMD system under an agreement of the joint-degree program (the first major master degree, the second major master degree and the first major doctoral degree)
+1) The MMD system under an agreement of the dual-degree program (the first major master degree, the second major master degree and the first major doctoral degree)

 2) The core curriculum of our PLGS